 The most common source of secondary air injection failure is the vacuum hoses, all across the gamete of motors.
 Occasionally we find a blown fuse for the blower motor.
 And some blower motors are assembled with rivets that can vibrate loose and make the motor leak.
 Karmakanix has a bolt kit to replace the rivets.
-We have even seen some blower motors that blew apart when the car hit a puddle, and gulped water.
-This problem was pretty much always accompanied by a missing belly that would have protected the pump.
+We have even seen some blower motors that blew apart when the car hit a puddle and gulped water into the pump.
+This problem was pretty much always accompanied by a missing belly pan that would have protected the pump.

 Understand that the diagnostic time to sort out a secondary air injection failure depends entirely on what is wrong.
 And there can be more than one problem.
 The easy stuff can take under an hour to diagnose and repair.
 If we have to make all the way to the bottom of the troubleshooting tree, then it can take as much as two hours just to figure out what went wrong.
 Most systems take about an hour.
 First, we check for the diagnostic trouble code, or DTC, with a computer.
 We clear the code and run a readiness test to make sure it comes back, meaning the problem is active.
 A quick check that the hoses and the fuse are in order.
 Then we run output tests that make the blower motor turn on, and the solenoid click.
 Check the combi valve(s) to make sure it holds vacuum, and with the engine running, the sound should change when vacuum is applied.
 Then we check if the blower motor puts out enough pressure.
 Still did not find it?